sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 As described in [this tutorial](../tutorials/oracle.md), a blockchain oracle is a third-party service or agent that provides external data to a blockchain network.
 It is a bridge between the blockchain and the external world, enabling smart contracts to access, verify, and incorporate data from outside the blockchain.
 Specifically, the oracle service provides external data along with a [Rabin signature](https://en.wikipedia.org/wiki/Rabin_signature_algorithm) of the data, and the smart contract uses this data and verifies the signature before using it.

+## Rabin signature
 [Rabin signature](https://en.wikipedia.org/wiki/Rabin_signature_algorithm) is an alternative digital signature algorithm ([DSA](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm)) to [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) used in Bitcoin.
-The security of Rabin signature depends on the fact that calculating a modular square-root is as hard as integer factorisation.
-It has the beautiful **asymmetry** that **signature generation is computationally expensive, but signature verification is computationally cheap**.
-Therefore, here we choose to use Rabin signature to ensure the integrity of the external arbitrary data provided by the oracle.
-On one side, when oracle provides data, it will sign the data, and these signatures are generated off-chain by the oracle.
-On the other side, when the data is used by smart contracts, only signature verification is required on-chain, which is computationally cheap.
+It has a beautiful **asymmetry** that **signature generation is computationally expensive, but signature verification is cheap**.
+Therefore, we choose to use Rabin signature to ensure the integrity of the external data provided by the oracle.
+When an oracle provides data, it will sign the data with its public key off chain.
+When the data is used by smart contracts, its signature is verified on chain, which is cheap.
+We do not use the builtin `checkSig` [opcode](https://wiki.bitcoinsv.io/index.php/OP_CHECKSIG) here because it can only check signature against the transaction data, not arbitrary data.

 ![](../../static/img/oracle.png)

 In this section, we will introduce how to build your own oracle service.
-For the backend framework, we use [NestJS](https://nestjs.com/) to demo, but you are good to use any familiar framework to build the service.
+For the backend framework, we use [NestJS](https://nestjs.com/) to illustrate, but you are free to use any familiar framework to build the service.
 For the Rabin signature part, we have already implemented a library [`rabinsig`](https://github.com/sCrypt-Inc/rabin), which can be imported and used directly.

-The full complete code of this demo can be found on our [GitHub repo](https://github.com/sCrypt-Inc/oracle-demo).
+The full complete code of this demo can be found in our [GitHub repo](https://github.com/sCrypt-Inc/oracle-demo).

 ## 1. Scaffold the project